cwangjiang/Takens_protein/README.md

 This part deals with 37 individual simulation, and will be slightly different than 1 Trp-cage:

 ## 0_Simulation
 Full simulation trajectories of four types of simulation are provided: wild type at different temperatures, designed mutation (in Nature paper), single Alanine scanning mutations, tetrad Alanine scanning mutations.
 Mutated configuration is generated throught PEP-FOLD3: http://bioserv.rpbs.univ-paris-diderot.fr/services/PEP-FOLD3/, for problematic configurations, for example, there is missing residue or missing atoms, use PDBFixer to fix it: https://github.com/pandegroup/pdbfixer.
-Then run the simulation using openMM, the input and output files for each simulation are provided.
+Then run the simulation using openMM, the input and output files for each simulation are provided. /Cluster contains all full simulations from cluster.

 Each simulation is 1 micro second, containing 100,000 points, with interval to be 0.01ns.
 For each simulation from openMM, the trajectory is in output.pdb, we first need to generate a coordinate reference from the .pdb file using editconf, and then transfer the long output.pdb into .gro file, which only contain 20 alpha-carbon atoms, then clean the .gro file and subsample 10,000 points.
 All these are include in the `CreatCoord.sh` script.
 ```bash